Welcome to Northeastern University-Seattle!

 New Student Information

 The following is important information for you to know before you begin your graduate program at Northeastern University this January 2017 term.
-All classes, both online and on-ground, begin on January 9, 2017.
+Semester Classes begin on September 6, 2017.
+Quarter Classes begin on September 18, 2017 .
 Please read this information carefully and take any appropriate action (if needed).
 Otherwise, we hope that your plans to attend are coming along smoothly, and we look forward to meeting you at your Seattle Campus New Student Orientation.

 Set Up Your myNEU Account